-To produce a high yield of cotton to keep up with demand the farmers have to use pesticides, which can cost 60% of the farmers budget which means many turn to loans for the funds.
-Unable to repay the funds, in Punjab alone, between 1990-2007, 40000 farmers committed suicide.
+To produce a high yield of cotton to keep up with demand, the farmers have to use pesticides, which can cost 60% of the farmers budget and means many turn to loans for the funds.
+Unable to repay the funds, in Punjab alone between 1990-2007, 40,000 farmers committed suicide.

-Many garment factories in the UK have closed and moved production to countries not bound by employment laws regarding minimum wages and hours of work.
-It is reported that sweat shops used by TopShop pay their workers only 44p per hour.
+Many garment factories in the UK have closed and moved production to countries not bound by employment laws regarding minimum wage and hours of work.
+It is reported that sweat shops used by Topshop paid their workers only 44p per hour.

-It is reported that 251 H&M workers in India and Cambodia were sacked due to being pregnant.
-Imagine that at a time when a steady income is crucial.
+It is also reported that 251 H&M workers in India and Cambodia were sacked due to being pregnant.

 Millions of people, most of them girls and women, are exposed every day to an unsafe work environment with a high incidence of work-related accidents and deaths, as well as occupational diseases.
 Most of the factories do not meet standards required by building and construction legislation.

-Fast Fashion’s negative impact includes the use of cheap, toxic textile dyes – with the fashion industry the second largest polluter of clean water globally after agriculture.
-It takes 2720 litres of water to make one T-Shirt – the equivalent of 3 years worth of drinking water.
+Fast Fashion’s negative impact includes the use of cheap, toxic textile dyes – with the fashion industry being the second largest polluter of clean water globally after agriculture.
+It takes 2720 litres of water to make one t-shirt – the equivalent of 3 years worth of drinking water.

-An average UK washing load – 6kg (13lb) of fabric – can release:
+An average UK washing load – 6kg of fabric – can release: